 Eat other protein foods in moderation

-Other protein-containing foods include meat, fish, eggs and non-dairy sources of protein.
-Non-dairy sources of protein include nuts, tofu, beans such as red kidney beans and canned beans, and pulses such as lentils and chickpeas.
+Other protein-containing foods include meat, fish, eggs and plant sources of protein.
+Plant sources of protein include nuts, seeds, tofu, beans such as red kidney beans and canned beans, and pulses such as lentils and chickpeas.

 You need a certain amount of protein to keep healthy.
 Protein is important for energy and for growth and repair in your body.
 Some of these high-protein foods can also be a source of iron and vitamins, including B vitamins and vitamin D. However, most people eat more protein than is necessary.
 Beware, some meats are also high in fat.
 Choose poultry such as chicken, or lean meat.
 Also, be careful, as many meat-based recipes include creamy or fatty sauces which are high in calories.
 When eating eggs, boil or poach them instead of frying.
 One portion of beans or pulses such as chickpeas or lentils is three heaped tablespoons.

 There is some evidence that eating oily fish helps to protect against heart disease.
-Oily fish include: herring, sardines, mackerel, salmon, fresh tuna (not tinned), kippers, pilchards, trout, whitebait, anchovies and swordfish.
-It is thought that omega-3 fatty acids in the fish oil help to reduce the build-up of atheroma (furring of the arteries) which causes angina and heart attacks.
+Oily fish include herring, sardines, mackerel, salmon, fresh tuna (not tinned), kippers, pilchards, trout, whitebait, anchovies and swordfish.
+It is thought that omega-3 fatty acids in the fish oil help to reduce 'furring of the arteries' (the build-up of atheroma) which causes angina and heart attacks.
 Aim to eat at least two portions of fish per week, one of which should be oily.